markhsieh2020/Qingping_CO2_Temp_RH_MQTT/README.md

 - The **Qingping CO₂ Temp RH (CGP22C)** broadcasts BLE data roughly **once per second**.
 - In this example, the ESP32-C3 is configured to **publish to MQTT every 5 seconds**.
 - ⚙️ This **5-second interval can be modified** in the source code to suit your requirements.

+**PS:** According to the [official Qingping documentation](https://developer.qingping.co/), you can configure **private MQTT mode**.
+However, based on testing:
+- Once private MQTT is enabled, the **Qingping+ app** can no longer display data or modify settings.
+- You will need to **reset the Qingping CO₂ Temp RH (CGP22C)** to restore app functionality.
+- The official Qingping+ app supports **offline buffering**, temporarily storing data when offline and uploading it once the device reconnects.
+- ⚡ If you want to **keep this offline history feature**, use this **BLE-to-MQTT bridge solution** instead of switching to private MQTT mode.
 ---

 ## ✨ Features